 Many computer cables have pins on one or both of the connector ends, and those pins cannot be bent, broken, or missing.
-Using a cable with a damaged or missing pin can lead to connectivity issues between the computer and the device on the other end.
+If you use a cable with a damaged or missing pin, it may cause connectivity issues between the computer and the other device.
 This in turn may result in lost data, which can cause problems such as a malfunctioning printer or video distortion.

 If you find that one of your cables has a bent, broken, or missing pin there are a few things you can do to remedy the situation: